JackDanger/ruby_internal_api/README.md

     >> Benchmark.measure { 1_000_000.times { Kernel.caller_locations }}.real
     => 5.190758000011556

+## TODO

+[ ] Hardcode callers that we'll want to whitelist (e.g. Pry and Rails console) [ ] Introduce environment-specific options for erroring or warning

 ## Contributing

 Patches welcome, forks celebrated.
 This project is a safe, welcoming space for collaboration, and contributors will adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.